 About

-I hold a PhD in Earthquake Engineering from the University of Canterbury, supervised by Prof. Brendon Bradley, and earned both my Master of Science and Professional Civil Engineering degrees from Universidad Técnica Federico Santa María (Valparaíso, Chile).
-I also hold a Postgraduate Diploma in Tunnels and Underground Spaces from the Universidad de Chile (Santiago, Chile), and have conducted research stays at Virginia Tech and the University of Arizona in the United States.
+I hold a PhD in Earthquake Engineering from the University of Canterbury, completed in Brendon Bradley’s Research Group, and earned both my MSc and Civil Engineering degrees from Universidad Técnica Federico Santa María in Valparaíso, Chile.
+I also hold a Postgraduate Diploma in Tunnels and Underground Spaces from the Universidad de Chile and have conducted research stays at Virginia Tech and the University of Arizona in the United States.
+Prior to starting my PhD, I worked as a Project Engineer at Ferrara in Santiago, Chile, gaining broad experience in geotechnical engineering through projects involving buildings, mining facilities, and renewable energy developments.

 My research has been highlighted by the Natural Hazards Commission Toka Tū Ake, which has provided financial support for our work: